-Part-time Faculty
+Enrollments in cross-listed undergraduate and graduate courses will be calculated as the sum of the undergraduate and graduate enrollment.
+The graduate minimum enrollment range will be used to determine whether the course is taught.

+Minimum enrollment levels for interdisciplinary courses will be defined by the home department or program for the course.

+Compensation for Instruction

 Part-time faculty are paid the part-time salary rate established by the college for summer courses.
 The Dean will decide with the concurrence of the Provost the classes that part-time faculty teach during the summer.

-Cross-listed Courses

-Cross-listed undergraduate and graduate courses will be calculated as the sum of the undergraduate and graduate enrollment and the graduate minimum enrollment range will be applied to the course as a whole for calculating proration.

-Compensation for Instruction: All full-time faculty (i.e., tenured and tenure earning, research, clinical, instructors, lecturers) will be compensated at a rate of 10% of their academic year base salary per 3-credit-hour course that meets minimum enrollment, with a $6,000 minimum and up to a maximum of $7,500 per 3-credit-hour course that meets minimum enrollment.
-Courses of fewer or greater than 3-credit-hours that meet minimum enrollment are compensated on a pro rata credit-hour basis.
+All full-time faculty (i.e., tenured and tenure earning, research, clinical, instructors, lecturers) will be compensated at a rate of 10% of their academic year base salary per 3-credit-hour course, with a $7,500 minimum and up to a maximum of $17,500 per 3-credit-hour course.
+Courses of fewer or greater than 3-credit-hours are compensated on a pro rata credit-hour basis.
 Part-time and adjunct instructor compensation is determined by the College with concurrence by the Provost.
-The 10% rate derives from a full-time teaching load of 4 courses per semester plus time allocated to service, i.e., 5 time blocks per semester or 10 per academic year such that one course Is approximately equivalent to 10% of the academic year.
+The 10% rate derives from a full-time teaching load of 4 3-credit hour courses per semester plus time allocated to service, i.e., 5 time blocks per semester or 10 per academic year such that one course Is approximately equivalent to 10% of the academic year.

 Review